Donald Trump 2020 presidential campaign: September 2020

+Musician Eddy Grant's copyright infringement lawsuit

+In September 2020, musician Eddy Grant sued Trump for unauthorized use of Grant's 1983 chart hit Electric Avenue in an August 2020 presidential campaign video.
+Trump posted the video on Twitter where it was viewed more than 13 million times before Twitter took it down after Grant's copyright complaint.
+Grant's song plays during 40 seconds of the animated 55-second video.
+Trump unsuccessfully attempted to have the suit dismissed, citing fair use and "absolute presidential immunity".
+Grant asked for $300,000 in damages.
+Trump's attorney told the court that the deposition contained sensitive information about Trump's presidential campaign strategy.
+He asked that Trump and campaign advisor Dan Scavino's testimony be permanently sealed because it would give an "unwarranted competitive advantage" to his opponents in the 2024 presidential election, and because it "could be used against them in other, parallel, litigations unrelated to this matter.".
+The case, Grant v.
+Trump (1:20-cv-07103), is pending in federal court in the Southern District New York.

 October 2020

 On October 2, two hours after it was announced that White House senior advisor Hope Hicks had tested positive for COVID-19, Trump tweeted that both he and First Lady Melania Trump had tested positive as well and would immediately go into quarantine.
 As a result, they cancelled all in-person campaign events scheduled in the coming days, including a rally in Orlando-Sanford International Airport.
-Several other White House members and associates have tested positive for the virus, including Trump campaign manager Bill Stepien.
+Several other White House members and associates tested positive for the virus, including Trump campaign manager Bill Stepien.

 The Trump campaign ran Facebook advertisements featuring fake photos altered to show Joe Biden wearing an earpiece.
 The advertisements included captions including: "Who is in Joe's ear?", and that Biden "declined an earpiece inspection" at the debate.
 Asked to comment on the advertisements, the Trump campaign claimed that they were "obvious satire".

 On October 7, Vice President Pence participated in a debate with Senator Kamala Harris, the Democratic candidate for vice president on the Biden ticket, that was held by USA Today and moderated by Susan Page, the Washington bureau chief of the newspaper.

 Trailing in polls during the month leading to the election, Trump became increasingly insistent that his political adversaries be indicted, including Biden, former president Obama and Hillary Clinton, and that documents be declassified and released, including Clinton's emails.

 Six weeks after the Republican convention, the Trump campaign canceled all television and radio advertising in Ohio, Iowa and New Hampshire, and substantially reduced advertising in four other states.

 On October 15, Biden and Trump hosted separate town hall speeches, in lieu of a second debate.